Our foundation provides several opportunities to equip and empower young adults throughout South Carolina. Learn more about our programs below.

 F12 Scholarship Program

-The Future Technology Workforce Leaders & Visionaries (FTWLV or F12) program is a 5-month program designed for rising high school seniors with scholarships awarded to candidates who complete the program.
+The Future Technology Workforce Leaders & Visionaries (FTWLV or F12) program is a four-month program designed for rising high school seniors with scholarships awarded to candidates who complete the program.
 The F12 program is focused on high school seniors of Berkeley, Cross, and Timberland High Schools in Berkeley County, South Carolina.
 To learn more about the program, click on the Learn More button below.

 Virtual Mentorship Program